Your cart

 Durability expectations Enhanced by Last Foam® and coil build Standard budget-hybrid outlook Better due to thickness and coil system Good but depends on user weight

-Certification / safety notes CertiPUR-US foams, fiberglass-free CertiPUR-US in many listings CertiPUR-US in most listings CertiPUR-US in most listings
+Certification / safety notes CertiPUR-US foams; marketed as fiberglass-free CertiPUR-US in many listings CertiPUR-US in most listings CertiPUR-US in most listings

 What We Tested and How We Tested It

-Durability is modeled rather than literally measured over years.
-We use construction details, foam type, coil gauge, and our early-compression readings to estimate life span.
-Value compares build quality, trial length, warranty terms, and street prices.
-For the QUEEN ROSE line, we also added a Materials and Safety overlay because the brand highlights CertiPUR-US foams and a fiberglass-free story.
+Durability is modeled rather than measured over years.
+We use construction details, foam type, coil build, and early-compression readings to estimate lifespan.
+Value weighs build quality, warranty terms, trial terms, and typical street pricing.
+For Queen Rose, we also noted the brand’s emphasis on CertiPUR-US foams and fiberglass-free messaging.

 QUEEN ROSE Mattress: Our Testing Experience